-PricewaterhouseCoopers LLP has expressed their willingness to continue in office as auditors and a resolution to reappoint them will be proposed at the forthcoming Annual General meeting.
+PricewaterhouseCoopers LLP (PwC) has expressed its willingness to continue in office as auditor and a resolution to reappoint PwC will be proposed at the forthcoming Annual General meeting.

-Approved by the board of directors on 17 June 2019 and signed on behalf of the board.
+Approved by the board of directors on 10 March 2020 and signed on behalf of the board.